 And I felt… fine.
 Whole.
 Still me.

-That moment redefined strength for me.
+That moment redefined what strength and courage means for me.
 I unpacked it fully in this blog: Kuari Pass Trek—An Unexpected Journey of Self-Discovery.

-Two months later, another winter trek.
+Two months later, I showed up for another winter trek.
 This time, I came prepared.
-Pads were tucked in with my thermals.
-No big deal.
+Pads were tucked in with my bags.
+No biggie.

-At base camp, while laying out clothes for the next day, a woman noticed them.
+After finishing the trek and back at base camp, while laying out clothes for the return journey for the next day, another woman trekked spotted them.

 “You brought pads?”